 - Chris Ducker.
-A new addition in my list and an excellent resource of information and approached for small and new business.
+A new addition to my list and an excellent resource of information and approached for small and new business.
 Chris Ducker supports “entrepreneurs catapult their small business into the 21st century by utilizing ‘New Business’ marketing strategies” such as blogging, social media, outsourcing techniques, etc. Ducker is the author of the book: Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business, an excellent guide for entrepreneurs in the new age.

 - The Art of Less Doing – Ari Meisel.
 This is the blog of Ari Meisel on Productivity and Health.
 The blog started in early 2011 as a blog of productivity hacks.
-It quickly developed into a framework for optimizing, automating, and outsourcing everything in people’s personal and professional lives.
+It quickly developed a framework for optimizing, automating, and outsourcing everything in people’s personal and professional lives.
 The blog covers everything from email management to fitness and helps make everything in life easier.

 - Andrew Chen.
 Andrew is a blogger and entrepreneur focused on mobile/web consumer products, in particular, user growth.
 His blog covers a lot of interesting subjects about business startups, entrepreneurship, and marketing of various products.